 indifferently.
 Almost straight from the

-kick-off, a Queen’s Park clearance was met by Drinnan who, to the astonishment
+kick-off, a Queen’s Park clearance was met by Willie Drinnan who, to the astonishment

-and R W Neill; C Campbell and J Phillips; T Lawrie, W M McKinnon, D McGill, A
+and R W Neill; C Campbell and J Phillips; T Lawrie, W M Mackinnon, D McGill, A

 The Cup Final replay took place at